kpomm/kpomm/README.md

 🌱 I’m currently learning TypeScript at my internship, and learning to transform Figma prototypes into functional frontend components that match the company's creative vision.

+💬 Ask me about using AI for good and how to implement it into large-scale projects.

+⚡ Fun fact: I have a cat named Pie 🥧

 <!--
 **kpomm/kpomm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.